A Beginner’s Guide: What Is a Crypto Faucet?

 • Most faucets distribute testnet tokens, which are not real money but are useful for learning and development.

-• They’re a risk-free entry point to explore wallets, transactions, and blockchain tools.
+• They’re a risk-free entry point to explore wallets, transactions, and onchain apps.

 In this guide, we’ll cover what crypto faucets are, how they work, and best practices for using them effectively.
 Let’s dive in.